brightcove/brightcove-player-sdk-ios-ssai/README.md

 Installation
 ============
-The SSAI plugin for Brightcove Player SDK for iOS provides two installation packages; a static library framework and a dynamic library framework.
+The SSAI plugin for Brightcove Player SDK for iOS provides a dynamic library framework for installation.

 CocoaPods
 --------------

 You can use [CocoaPods][cocoapods] to add the SSAI Plugin for Brightcove Player SDK to your project.
 You can find the latest `Brightcove-Player-SSAI` podspec [here][podspecs].

-Dynamic framework example:
+CocoaPod Podfile example:

 ```bash
 source 'https://github.com/brightcove/BrightcoveSpecs.git'